-Jeanne Born is a Registered Nurse and health law attorney, and helps medical and hospital administrators on a daily basis.
+Jeanne Born is a Registered Nurse and health law attorney, and advises medical, hospital and long term care administrators on various healthcare, governance and strategic issues on a daily basis.
 She practices in the health care group with an emphasis on hospital and long term care law, risk management, health information and technology including HIPAA/HITECH, credentialing, medical staff issues including revising medical staff bylaws, peer review matters, legal compliance, administrative and regulatory issues and reimbursement.
 She also handles nonprofit corporate issues for health-related and other nonprofits.

 Her nursing background is in general medical/surgical nursing, medical/surgical neurology, and nursing management.

 She represents a wide variety of health care facilities and providers including hospitals, continuing care retirement communities, nursing homes, assisted living facilities, hospices, home health agencies, home care agencies and physicians.

 Jeanne is a frequent speaker on various corporate and healthcare issues including multiple long term care issues and general and health information compliance.
 She received her J.D. degree cum laude from the University of South Carolina School of Law, where she was Research Editor of the ABA Real Property Probate and Trust Journal.

 •Best Lawyers in America - Since 2013: Health Care Law

 •YWCA - TWIN (Tribute to Women and Industry) Award

 •South Carolina Bar - Health Law Section, Past-Chair